karschsp/chili/README.md

 My Chili recipe

-Obviously you can, and should, fork the heck out of this recipe.
+Obviously you can, and should, fork (or spoon) the heck out of this recipe.
 Chili can never be bad.
 It is always awesome.
 I don't follow this recipe all the time, but this is my go-to.

 ### Ingredients